spotinst/help/src/docs/ocean/features/vngs/attributes-and-actions-per-vng.md

 Relevant for AWS Kubernetes.

-These attributes let you control utilization commitments (RI/SP) at the Virtual Node Group level.

 You might want to distribute reservation instances/savings plans according to Virtual Node Groups for different types of workloads on the same cluster.

+Ocean provides attributes that let you control utilization commitments at the Virtual Node Group level.

 In the Spot API, under Virtual Node Groups > strategy, you can configure these attributes as either True or Falso: